At a glance

 Example: Woodcock-Johnson IV (WJ IV) Calculation subtest

-Similar tests include: Wechsler Individual Achievement Test IV (WIAT-IV) Numerical Operations, Mathematical Fluency and Calculations Tests (MFaCTs), certain subtests of the Comprehensive Mathematical Abilities Test (CMAT)
+Similar tests include: Wechsler Individual Achievement Test IV (WIAT-III) Numerical Operations, Mathematical Fluency and Calculations Tests (MFaCTs), certain subtests of the Comprehensive Mathematical Abilities Test (CMAT)

-What it measures: Your child’s ability to do math operations efficiently and accurately.
+What it measures: The child’s ability to do math operations efficiently and accurately.

 Why it’s important: These are the skills that allow kids to make correct math calculations.
 They’re involved in all math operations, from addition to trigonometry.

-How it works: Your child is given a series of basic math problems to do with pencil and paper.
-The type of problems she gets depends on her age or grade.
+How it works: The child is given a series of basic math problems to do with pencil and paper.
+The type of problems will depend on the child’s age or grade.
 Younger kids will get addition and subtraction problems.
-Older kids will get problems that involve multiplication, division, decimals and fractions.
+Older kids will get problems that involve multiplication, division, decimals, and fractions.
 High-schoolers may get some basic algebra questions, as well.

 These tests aren’t timed.
-If your child gets a low score, the evaluator will assess what types of errors she makes.
+If your child gets a low score, the evaluator will assess the types of errors.
 When kids make an error like 38 − 29 = 19, they may not understand a math concept, like borrowing.

 Example: WJ IV Math Fluency subtest

-Similar tests include: WIAT-IV Math Fluency subtest, MFaCTs Fluency Test
+Similar tests include: WIAT-III Math Fluency subtest, MFaCTs Fluency Test

-What it measures: Your child’s ability to call up math facts, like 3 × 3 = 9, quickly and accurately.
+What it measures: The child’s ability to call up math facts, like 3 × 3 = 9, quickly and accurately.